hhsieh/hhsieh.github.io/_posts/2016-11-23-calling-function-multiple-times.md

 I will start with "calling a function for multiple time" - We will need a function.
 I call this function `intersect`.

 The code below suggests this - I have the user input integer, `c`.
 I repeat the function `intersect` for multiple times until I finish running through the values from `0` all the way to `c-1` (the so called range in Python).
+In total, this will be `c` times.

     c = int(input())